 Rabbi’s Discretionary Fund

 There are many instances during the year when Rabbi Perkins recognizes a particular need within our Jewish community.
 The fund allows him to provide confidential assistance at his discretion.
-If you are interested in contributing to that fund but prefer not to make your donation online, contact Marie Savrides, the Rabbi’s administrative assistant, in the synagogue office, either at 781-444-8522 or by email.
+If you are interested in contributing to this fund, please contact Marie, the Rabbi’s administrative assistant, in the synagogue office, either at 781-444-8522 or by email.

 Cantor’s Discretionary Fund

 There are many instances during the year when Cantor Gloth recognizes a particular need within our Jewish community.
 The fund allows him to provide confidential assistance at his discretion.
-If you are interested in contributing to that fund but prefer not to make your donation lonline, contact Marie Savrides in the synagogue office, either at 781-444-8522 or by email.
+If you are interested in contributing to that fund, please contact Marie in the synagogue office, either at 781-444-8522 or by email.

 Yahrzeit plaques memorializing a loved one are mounted on special yahrzeit boards in the Sanctuary, and these are lit around the time of the anniversary of the beloved’s death—and all are also on days on which Yizkor is recited.
 Download an order form or contact Dawn Ringel for more information about ordering a plaque.